toriw22/gymtag/README.md

 # Gym Buddy

 Gym Buddy is an app that connects beginner gym goers with more experienced gym goers.
-This gives beginners have a chance to learn from more experienced individuals without paying for a trainer.
+This gives beginners a chance to learn from more experienced individuals without paying for a trainer.

 * New users are prompted to create a "Rookie" account or an "Expert" account.
 * After selecting whether the new user is a "Rookie" or "Expert", the user is redirected to a form where they can enter their personal information.